 Thus, it is not surprising that in the stock market, the emotion pendulum is considered to swing between fear and greed.

 While investing in the stock market entails risk, when done properly, it is one of the most efficient ways to increase one’s net worth.

 While the value of one’s property often accounts for the bulk of an individual’s net worth, the majority of the wealthy and extremely wealthy invest the majority of their fortune in stocks.

 To begin Investing in the Stock Market, one must know how to value.

 Valuation is an important metric in Equity Investing.
-We invest in various equities based on its favorable valuations.
+We invest in various equities based on their favorable valuations.
 Undervalued stocks define those stocks that are relatively valued as per their earnings capabilities.
 When we value any stock, we are valuing the future earnings capability of the company.
-Hence I say, “Company that earn, is worth the yearn”.
+Hence I say, “Company that earns, is worth the yearn”.

 A company share price quoting at CMP Rs.100 per share.

 Market Cap of the company = Rs.1,00,00,000 (Rs.100*1,00,000)

 Company earings = Rs.10,00,000 (Rs.10*1,00,000)